pankgeorg/Marily.jl/README.md

 - Reducing startup time by restoring from a checkpoint
 - Creating snapshots of long-running processes

+### Next steps
+- Restore an image once, run a load and get it to sleep again
+- Restore an image multiple times (todo: figure out how ports/sockets will work)

 ### Important Requirements

 ⚠️ **Julia must be started with IO_URING disabled**: